McCarou/framework/README.md

 }
 ```

-This file contains a REST worker with a handler function which gets database adapter and return status code with payload "Hello world!"<br>
+This file contains a REST worker with a handler function which gets database adapter and return status code with payload "Hello world!"
+<br><br>
 Main function:
 1. creates a framework instance
 2. creates a database adapter connected to a file database